aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/lnkannotationlinewidth/_index.md

 To add a lnk annotation to a PDF document, follow these steps:

-## Create a new `Document` object.
+## Step 1: Create a new `Document` object.
 ```csharp
 Document doc = new Document();
 ```
-## Add a new page to the document.
+## Step 2: Add a new page to the document.
 ```csharp
 doc.Pages.Add();
 ```
-## Create a list of `Point` arrays that represent the ink gesture for the annotation.
+## Step 3: Create a list of `Point` arrays that represent the ink gesture for the annotation.
 ```csharp
 IList<Point[]> inkList = new List<Point[]>();
 ```
-## Create a new `LineInfo` object that defines the properties of the ink gesture.
+## Step 4: Create a new `LineInfo` object that defines the properties of the ink gesture.
 ```csharp
 LineInfo lineInfo = new LineInfo();
 lineInfo.VerticeCoordinate = new float[] { 55, 55, 70, 70, 70, 90, 150, 60 };